Japanese car maker Nissan turns to cricket to lure Indian buyers

 India is forecast to become the world's third-largest car market by 2020.

-The slowdown in India sales has forced Nissan and its global carmaking alliance partner Renault SA to cut several hundred jobs in the country and reduce production at its plant near Chennai, in the country's south.
+The slowdown in India sales has forced Nissan and its global carmaking alliance partner Renault SA to cut several hundred jobs in the country and reduce production at its plant near Chennai.

 ICC is cricket's world governing body and India is a key member and its biggest revenue contributor.
 The deal, whose value was not given, runs through 2023 and confirms Nissan as a sponsor of cricket's international tournaments.